microsoft/Pyjion/README.md

 2. Develop a JIT module using [CoreCLR](https://github.com/dotnet/coreclr) utilizing the C API mentioned in goal #1
 3. Develop a C++ framework that any JIT targetting the API in goal #1 can use to make development easier

-Goal #1 is to make it so that CPython have a JIT plugged in as desired (CPython is the Python implementation you download from https://www.python.org/).
+Goal #1 is to make it so that CPython can have a JIT plugged in as desired (CPython is the Python implementation you download from https://www.python.org/).
 That would allow for an ecosystem of JIT implementations for Python where users can choose the JIT that works best for their use-case.
 And by using CPython we hope